chtrembl/azure-cloud/petstore/01-build-the-docker-images/README.md

 ![](images/petstoreapp_petstoreservice_runtime.png)

-Congratulations, you have successfully integrated your Pet Store Application with the Pet Store Service and have made a service call to retrieve Dog Breeds.
+🎉Congratulations, you have successfully integrated your Pet Store Application with the Pet Store Service and have made a service call to retrieve Dog Breeds.

-> 💡 Note, all Pet Store Service Data is currently persisted In Memory, no databases are used at the moment.
+> 📝 Please Note, all Pet Store Service Data is currently persisted In Memory, no databases are used at the moment.

 ---
 ➡️ Next guide: [02 - Push the Docker Images to Azure Container Registry](../02-push-the-docker-images-to-acr/README.md)